sebabelmar/peek_api/README.md

 ## Accomplishments

 * CASE 1: Test 1/2
-  I think that the capacity at the test stage is 12 and not 8 as sugested.
+  I think that the capacity at the test stage is 12 and not 8 as suggested.

 * CASE 2: Test 4/4
-  All test passing.
+  All tests passing.

 * MANUAL CASE:
-  It is working for other simple booking.
+  It is working for other simple bookings.

 ## Q-A
 What complications can you foresee while doing this exercise?

-> When assigning boats to scpecific slots I added a filed to the timeslots table that is fill by a overlap finder method.
-This method works well when there is only one overlap.
-I think that converting that field data type into a string and coleccting that information as an array and storing it's string representation in the data base can be a way to scale.
+> When assigning boats to scpecific slots I added a field to the timeslots table that is filled by an overlap finder method.
+This method works well when there is only one overlap because its data type is Integer.
+> I think that converting that field data type into a string and coleccting that information as an array and storing its string representation in the data base can be a way to scale.
-> Adding validations and a more rubust availability controller is necesary in order to do not let booking happend when there is not more availability.
-At least this is a easy feature to implement, but there are other cases that are possible to happened that will require adding more complexity to the Scheduler class.
+> Adding validations and a more rubust availability controller - Scheduler Class - is necesary in order to prevent booking when there is no more availability.
+At least this is an easy feature to implement, but there are other cases that are possible to happened that will require adding more complexity to the Scheduler Class.

+## What I would add.
+Dynamic Pricing / Revenue Management
+> Two thinkgs
+> * __Booking's frequency metter__.
+A method that calculates how frequently bookings are happening and compares that with that days availavility, in order to modify the price if there is an evident peak on demand.
+> * __Promotion alert__.
+If there are 15 minutes before a timeslot begins and the the booking's frequency metter is normal, create a last minute promotion.
+> * __Seasonality__.
+A method that modifies the price related to season specificatoins.

 ## Comments